Dynamics of scrape-off layer filaments in detached conditions: Introduction

 A major challenge for the operation of fusion devices, such as ITER, is the power handling in the divertor.
 ITER will thus have to operate in detached, or at least partially detached conditions~\cite{potzel14a}.
 Detachment is an operational regime in which the heat and particle target fluxes are reduced, as a significant part of the plasma is cooled before it can reach the target~\cite{hutchinson94a,wischmeier09a}.
 Detached conditions require a drop of total plasma pressure along the flux tube.
 Charge-exchange can be an efficient sink for plasma momentum as well as a sink for the plasma energy, reducing the heat load at the target, as well as reducing the density flux.
 A common condition to define detachment is the so called roll-over~\cite{coster11a,potzel14a}.
 As the upstream density is increased, during attached operation the particle target flux increases.
-As detachment is reached, the particle target flux drops with increasing upstream density, as a result of the loss of pressure in the vicinity of the target.
+As detachment is reached, the particle target flux drops with increasing upstream density, as a result of the loss of pressure in the vicinity of the target due to the strong interaction with the neutrals.

 As detachment is reached the plasma temperature drops significantly in the vicinity of the target.
 This causes an increased plasma resistivity.
-Easy~\etal found by introducing an artificially increased resistivity an increased radial filament velocity.
-As well as increased radial velocity, an increased critical size $\delta^*$ was observed with increasing viscosity~\cite{easy16a}.
+It has been predicted that an increased resistivity results in an increased radial filament velocity~\cite{krasheninnikov08a,easy16a,garcia09a}.
+Easy\etal\cite{easy16a} found by introducing an artificially increased resistivity in addition to the increased radial velocity also an increased critical size $\delta^*$ with increasing resistivity~\cite{easy16a}.
+The here presented study extends the study by Easy\etal\cite{easy16a} in a self consistent way.

-Filaments are a significant cross field transport mechanism and have been shown that they significantly influence the time averaged profiles~\cite{militello16c,militello18a}.
-At the same time filaments depend on the background condition.
-In order to understand this non-trivial interaction, an increased understanding of filament dynamics in detached conditions is required.